Pain · Mittelstand voice

 Rewrite the order, the cadence, and the proof stack.
 Then run the surface.

-Stage one: audit the voice across every US surface.
+Stage one: review the voice across every US surface.
 Read the hero, the product pages, the about page, the case studies, the pricing page, the sales deck, and the recent outbound.
 Name the specific accent breaks per surface.
-The output is a register audit, not generic copy advice.
-Most Mittelstand firms find 10 to 16 named breaks across the primary surfaces.
+The output is a register map, not generic copy advice.

 Stage two: rebuild the proof stack first.
 Decide the US category, the one-line outcome claim, and the named peer set.
 Move outcome and named customer into the first three paragraphs of every product surface.
 Convert German narrative case studies into outcome-led format with headline number, customer name, and quantified result.
 Where US-installed customers do not exist yet, structure the European case studies in US format and signal openly that the US install base is forthcoming.

 Stage three: rewrite clause order and cadence on top of that stack.
 Cut subordinate-clause-front sentences.
 Break wall-of-paragraph into scannable beats.
 Bring sentence length down on hero and product pages.
-Layer citation, statistic, and quote into the body for both human reader and AI engine, per the Princeton GEO finding on citation and statistic lift.
+Put real proof, named customer context, and the next step where the US reader looks first.

 This work fits inside a Market Entry Sprint (six to ten weeks, hero plus primary product surfaces plus deck plus outbound register), a Cross-Border Build (three to six months, full multi-channel rewrite, paid landing-page architecture, sales enablement), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands).
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 Before rebuild (translated DE voice)After rebuild (US voice)